Yasho-Bapat/pures/pure5.md

 * The Director will issue another update to this Primary, with the updated Trust Anchor List.
 * The Primary SHALL perform full verification upon receiving the updated Trust Anchor List.

-This should follow a similar flow as described above, since the core of the change is the same - the identity of the root certificate is changing.
+Upon successful verification, it will update its own TAL and send a success code to the Director through the Vehicle Version Manifest the next time it is sent.
+* The Director will then derive the root of trust from the new Trust Anchor.

+The details of the implementation of the above flow is left to the OEM.

 ## Security Analysis